International-Data-Spaces-Association/IDS-testbed/InstallationGuide.md

 ```
 openssl req -x509 -newkey rsa:4096 -sha256 -days 2650 -nodes -keyout omejdn.key -out omejdn.crt -subj "/C=ES/ST=Bizkaia/L=Bilbao/O=SQS/CN=omejdn" -addext "subjectAltName=DNS:localhost,DNS:omejdn"
 ```

+Place these created certificates at the folder `DAPS/keys/TLS/` and name them as `daps.crt` and `daps.key` to match the above mentioned `docker-compose.yml` file configuration.

 # DATASPACE CONNECTOR:
 The testbed will have two built-in Connectors.
 They will be referred to as ConnectorA and ConnectorB.
 They will have different configurations, so they will each have their own directory.
 These directories are going to be referred to as `DataspaceConnectorA` and `DataspaceConnectorB`.